fangq/mmc/mmc/trunk/examples/statnoise/README.txt

 == Steps ==

 1. First, you need to create the mesh files to run this example.
-You need to first download and install iso2mesh version 1.0 from
+You need to first download and install iso2mesh version 1.0 or newer from

   http://iso2mesh.sourceforge.net/cgi-bin/index.cgi?Download

-or, you can download the svn version of iso2mesh from

-  svn checkout https://iso2mesh.svn.sourceforge.net/svnroot/iso2mesh/trunk/iso2mesh iso2mesh

 2. Start matlab, run createmesh to create all mesh files.
 Matlab will print a value for variable eid.
 This value indicates the initial element